sofiatolaosebikan/hopcroftkarp/README.rst

 Python Implementation of HopcroftKarp's Algorithm
 =================================================

 hopcroftkarp is a library based on Hopcroft Karp's Algorithm.
 It takes as input a bipartite graph and produces a maximum cardinality matching as output.

-Since a bipartite graph might have more than one maximum matchings.
-It is worth noting that the algorithm can output any of the maximum matching.
+Since a bipartite graph might have more than one maximum matching, it is worth noting that the algorithm may output any one of all possible maximum matchings.

 Pseudo code gotten from https://en.wikipedia.org/wiki/Hopcroft%E2%80%93Karp_algorithm